• A

 General information

-The preceding editions of the FCA4AI Workshop (from ECAI 2012 until IJCAI-ECAI 2022) showed that many researchers working in Artificial Intelligence are indeed interested by powerful techniques for classification and data mining provided by Formal Concept Analysis.
-Again, we have the chance to organize the 11th edition of the workshop in Macao, co-located with the IJCAI 2023 Conference.
+The eleven preceding editions of the FCA4AI Workshop (from ECAI 2012 until IJCAI 2023) showed that many researchers working in Artificial Intelligence are indeed interested in powerful techniques for classification and data mining provided by Formal Concept Analysis.
+The twelfth edition of FCA4AI will once more be co-located with the ECAI Conference, and thus be held in Santiago de Compostela.

 As usual, the FCA4AI workshop is dedicated to the discussion of such issues, and in particular:

-• How can FCA support AI activities in knowledge discovery, knowledge representation and reasoning, machine learning, natural language processing...
+- How can FCA support AI activities in knowledge discovery, knowledge representation and reasoning, machine learning, natural language processing and others?

-• By contrast, how the current developments in AI can be integrated within FCA to help AI researchers solve complex problems in their domain,
+- Vice versa, how can the current developments in AI be adopted within FCA to help AI researchers solve complex problems in their domain?

-• Which role can be played by FCA in the new trends in AI, especially in ML, XAI, fairness of algorithms, and ``hybrid systems'' combining symbolic and subsymbolic approaches.
+- Which role can FCA play in the new trends in AI, especially in ML, XAI, fairness of algorithms, and "hybrid systems'' combining symbolic and subsymbolic approaches?

 Topics of interest